KRFOSS/kali-docs/installation/dual-boot-kali-with-mac/index.md

 {{% /notice %}}

 {{% notice info %}}
-If you wish to organize the partition, so to group all the macOS/OS X partitions together placing the free space is at the end you may do so.
+If you wish to organize the partition to group all the macOS/OS X partitions together, placing the free space at the end, you may do so.
 {{% /notice %}}

 ![gparted-2](gparted-2.png)